ahilbers/ahilbers.github.io/index.md

 PhD student in statistics and machine learning applied to renewable energy, at Imperial College London, with [Axel Gandy](http://wwwf.imperial.ac.uk/~agandy/) and [David Brayshaw](https://research.reading.ac.uk/meteorology/people/david-brayshaw/).
 Funded by the [EPSRC Centre for Doctoral Training in Mathematics for Planet Earth](https://www.mpecdt.org).
 Member of the [Energy Meteorology Research Group](https://research.reading.ac.uk/met-energy/).
 Former director of Content Creation for [The Energy Journal](http://energyjournal.co.uk).

+**Recruiters**: Currently scheduled to graduate in Q3 2022, so unavailable for full time opportunities that require a start before then (although internships are possible).

 ###  Research Interests